javascript-tutorial/ko.javascript.info/1-js/99-js-misc/01-proxy/article.md

 The benefit of such an approach is that we don't have to carry `revoke` around.
 We can get it from the map by `proxy` when needed.

 We use `WeakMap` instead of `Map` here because it won't block garbage collection.
-If a proxy object becomes "unreachable" (e.g. no variable references it any more), `WeakMap` allows it to be wiped from memory together with its `revoke` that we won't need any more.
+If a proxy object becomes 'unreachable' (e.g. no variable references it any more), `WeakMap` allows it to be wiped from memory together with its `revoke` that we won't need any more.

 ## References